-If you have been sexually assaulted, please seek help immediately.
+If you have been sexually assaulted, please seek help.
 If you are in immediate harm or distress, call 911.

 Every exercise we learn, every warm-up we use, every precept we teach in 101 class and beyond strengthens this one idea: we, together, are what’s important.
 The art succeeds when we succeed in attaining this ideal.

 We cannot be “we” without respect and equality.